equinor/ops-actions/scripts/terraform-backend/README.md

 # Deploy Terraform backend

-This directory contains a Bicep template that will create an Azure Storage account in a given resource group that can be used as a Terraform backend.
+This directory contains a Bicep template that will create an Azure Storage account that can be used as a Terraform backend.

 ## Prerequisites

 - [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli).
 - Azure role `Owner` at the resource group scope.

-## Usage
+## Create Azure Storage account

 1. Login to Azure: